 - assemblage (n.)

 - 1704, "a collection of individuals," from French assemblage "gathering, assemblage," from assembler (see assemble).
 Earlier English words in the same sense include assemblement, assemblance (both late 15c.).
 Meaning "act of coming together" is from 1730; that of "act of fitting parts together" is from 1727.

 - assemble (v.)

-- early 14c., transitive ("collect into one place") and intransitive ("meet or come together"), from Old French assembler "come together, join, unite; gather" (11c.), from Latin assimulare "to make like, liken, compare; copy, imitate; feign, pretend," later "to gather together," from assimilated form of ad "to" (see ad-) + simulare "to make like," from stem of similis "like" (see same (adj.)).
+- early 14c., transitive ("collect into one place") and intransitive ("meet or come together"), from Old French assembler "come together, join, unite; gather" (11c.), from Latin assimulare "to make like, liken, compare; copy, imitate; feign, pretend," later "to gather together," from assimilated form of ad "to" (see ad-) + simulare "to make like," from stem of similis "like, resembling, of the same kind" (see similar).
 In Middle English and in Old French it also was a euphemism for "to couple sexually."
 Meaning "to put parts together" in manufacturing is from 1852.
 Related: Assembled; assembling.
 Assemble together is redundant.

 - assembly (n.)

 - c.
 1300, "a gathering of persons, a group gathered for some purpose," from Old French as(s)emblee "assembly, gathering; union, marriage," noun use of fem. past participle of assembler "to assemble" (see assemble).
 Meaning "a gathering together" is recorded from early 15c.; that of "act of assembling parts or objects" is from 1914, as is assembly line.